AI Governance | | 17 min read

 They may also need to prove how decisions were made.
 If AI summarizes a compliance issue, supports a hiring workflow, triages a cyber alert, drafts a customer response, reviews a loan file, analyzes claims, or prepares a regulated report, leadership may need to explain what the AI did, what data it used, who reviewed the output, and whether the result was accurate.

 The regulatory environment is also moving toward more formal AI oversight.
-The EU AI Act uses a risk-based approach and phases in obligations for different AI categories and use cases.
+The EU AI Act uses an approach based on risk and phases in obligations for different AI categories and use cases.
 Even when a specific law does not apply directly, the direction is clear: organizations will be expected to know where AI is used and how risk is controlled.

 Cybersecurity agencies are also warning organizations to be careful with more autonomous AI.
 Joint guidance on agentic AI highlights risks related to broad access, autonomy, integrations, and the need to align AI adoption with existing security models and risk posture.